Anyona-00/Gym_Website/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 Thank you for visiting the Satili Gym website.
-Contact us [here](https://www.satiligym.com/contact) with questions or feedback.
+Contact me here with questions or feedback.